17 of the Best Foods for Glowing, Vibrant, Younger Skin

 Peppers – Red bell peppers contain more vitamin C than an orange, along with other antioxidants.
 The spicier peppers come packed with capsaicin, a compound that improves circulation and promotes the release of toxins from the skin.

 Spinach – Spinach is rich in folate, a B vitamin that aids in the repair of DNA and may reduce the risk of skin cancer.
-Greens like spinach, kale, turnip greens, dandelion leaves, broccoli, and asparagus all are rich in vitamin A, iron, and vitamin K. Iron aids circulation by carrying vital oxygen.
-Vitamin K may help prevent varicose veins.
+Greens like spinach, kale, turnip greens, dandelion leaves, broccoli, and asparagus all are rich in vitamin A, iron, and vitamin K. Iron aids circulation by carrying vital oxygen while vitamin K may help prevent varicose veins.

 Olive and Safflower Oils – The omega 6 fatty acids in these oils keep skin supple.
-Use them in moderation though.
+Use them in moderation though as they are also calorie-dense.

 Sunflower Seeds – These seeds are rich in selenium which preserves elastin to keep skin smooth and tight.
 Selenium acts as an antioxidant too.
-They also contain vitamin E which works well with selenium to enhance the effects of both.
+Sunflower seeds also contain vitamin E which works well with selenium to enhance the effects of both.

 Sesame Seeds – Sesame seeds contain zinc which can reduce the oily sebum that leads to clogged pores.

-Carrots – These roots are filled with vitamin A. Vitamin A prevents the overproduction of skin cells which can lead to skin cancer and also contributes to clogged pores.
+Carrots – These roots are filled with vitamin A from carotenoids.
+Vitamin A prevents the overproduction of skin cells which can lead to clogged pores and skin cancer.

 Dark Chocolate – The flavanols in chocolate act as antioxidants, provide sun protection, and reduce the roughness of skin for healthier appearance and feel.